 - 1. Press and hold ENTER until "SECUr COdE" appears (this will take approximately 5 seconds). - 2.
 Enter the 6 digit long user security code (it will be shown as you enter it) and press ENTER.
-If the code is incorrect, the gauge will exit programming mode. - ALARM SET MENU: If the code is correct then the alarm 3. set menu will be accessed, the display will show "A1Hi GAU 1" followed by some volume amount and "n OPn" or "n CLS".
-Each tank has only one alarm point.
+If the code is incorrect, the gauge will exit programming mode. - 3.
+ALARM SET MENU: If the code is correct then the alarm set menu will be accessed, the display will show "A1Hi GAU 1" followed by some volume amount and "n OPn" or "n CLS".
+For dual displays, A1 and A2 are driven by the left volume, and A3 and A4 are driven by the right volume.
 The display shows the alarm number, the polarity, high or low set point, and the alarm set point.
 Each alarm now has two points for activating and deactivating the alarm, a high point and low point.
 Each alarm can also be opened or closed if the display goes into a "noL" or "bdL:xx" condition.
-This is done in the "A1noL", "A2noL", "A3noL", or "A4noL" menu.
-The alarm will be activated when the display goes above the high set point but will not be deactivated until the display goes below the low set point.
+This is done in the "AlnoL", "A2noL", "A3noL", or "A4noL" The alarm will be activated when the display goes above the high set point but will not be deactivated until the display goes below the low set point.
 For example, for alarm 1 high set at 535.4 barrels with the alarm contacts closed (alarm active) when the product level is below the set point (contacts open/alarm inactive at the set point and above), the display would read "A1 Hi GAU 1" and "535.4 n CLS".
 Another example, for alarm 3 low set at 45.2 barrels with the alarm contacts open (alarm inactive) when the product level is below the set point (contacts closed/alarm active at the set point and above), the display would read "A3 LO GAU 3" and "45.2 n OPn". - 4.
-Press î UP or 1 DOWN to move the alarm set point up or down.
+Press ↑ UP or ↓ DOWN to move the alarm set point up or down.
 Each time the button is pressed the point is moved by one inch.
 To get close to a point quickly, there are six speed buttons: press 4 to increase by 10 inches, press 1 to decrease by 10 inches, press 5 to increase by 50 inches, press 2 to decrease by 50 inches, press 0 to set the alarm point to zero, or press 7 while in the low alarm menu to set the low alarm equal the high alarm set point.
 To toggle the polarity (alternate between closed and open) press the decimal point button. - 5.
 Press ENTER to store the new alarm setting, "StorE" will be shown momentarily.